dap-biospec/KinESim/Demo/readme.md

 This gives us a much better view of how our analyte behaves.

-Now letís try simulating a scenario.
+Now let‚Äôs try simulating a scenario.

 In this scenario, we have a single analyte with slow electrochemical kinetics on the electrode.